winterland1989/stdio/bench/libuv/README.md

-Benchmark for different Disk IO
+Benchmark for new libuv I/O manager
 ===============================

 This benchmark compare libuv I/O manager in stdio to the one in base, aka. mio.